edt-xx/zbox/README.md

 buffer.resize(new_height,new_width) !void

 // draw other_buffer on top of buffer at the given row and column offsets.
 Row and column offsets can
-// be zero or negative, and if the other buffer crosses the boundary of the target buffer, out of bounds
+// be negative, and if the other buffer crosses the boundary of the target buffer, out of bounds
 // data will be ignored.

-// note: since buffers are 1-indexed, offset 0 in either dimensions is 1 cell out of bounds, -1 is 2 cells out
-// of bounds, etc. For this reason, buffers might become 0-indexed in the future. buffer.blit(other_buffer, row_offset, col_offset) void
+buffer.blit(other_buffer, row_offset, col_offset) void
 ```
 #### Buffer Cursors